 Antibiotics help most children with pneumonia get better.

-• Your doctor may tell you to give antibiotics to your child.
+- Your provider may tell you to give antibiotics to your child.

-• Have your child finish all the antibiotics, even if your child starts to feel better.
+- Have your child take the full duration of the prescription, even if your child starts to feel better.

-Do not give your child cough or cold medicines unless your doctor says it is OK.
+Do not give your child cough or cold medicines unless your provider says it is OK.
 Your child's coughing helps get rid of mucus from the lungs.

 Your provider will tell you if it is OK to use acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for fever or pain.
 If these medicines are OK to use, your provider will tell you how often to give them to your child.
 Do not give aspirin to your child.